dgraph-io/dgraph/wiki/content/deploy/index.md

 * A port for gRPC client connections. (option `--grpc_port`, default: `9080` on `localhost`)
 * A port on which to run a worker node, used for Dgraph's communication between nodes. (option `--workerport`, default: `12345`)
 * An address and port at which the node advertises its worker.  (option `--my`, default: `localhost:workerport`)
+* Estimated memory dgraph can take. (option `--memory_mb, mandatory to specify, recommended value half of RAM size`)

 {{% notice "note" %}}By default the server listens on `localhost` (the loopback address only accessible from the same machine).
 The `--bindall=true` option binds to `0.0.0.0` and thus allows external connections. {{% /notice %}}

-{{% notice "note" %}}You need to set the estimated memory dgraph can take through memory_mb flag.
-This is just a hint to the dgraph and actual usage would be higher than this.
-It's recommended to set memory_mb to half the size of RAM.{{% /notice %}}

 {{% notice "note" %}}Set max file descriptors to a high value like 10000 if you are going to load a lot of data.{{% /notice %}}
 ### Config